arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 #### Optimizer rule changes

+Due to the [improved joins](whats-new-in-3-12.md#improved-joins) in AQL, there is a new `join-index-nodes` optimizer rule and a `JoinNode` that may appear in execution plans.

 The `remove-unnecessary-projections` AQL optimizer rule has been renamed to `optimize-projections` and now includes an additional optimization.